The American Red Cross announced its new Flood App to help save lives and reduce losses from floods and flash floods.

 This free app gives iPhone, iPad and Android smart phone users instant access to local and real-time information, so they know what to do before, during and after a flood.
 The content is available in English and Spanish based on the user’s language settings on their mobile device.
 The app includes location-based, audible NOAA flood and flash flood watches and warnings – even if the app is closed.

-“Floods are the most common natural disaster in the United States and affects hundreds of people here in the greater Toledo area every year,” said Amanda Aldrich, regional communications specialist for the American Red Cross of Northwest Ohio.
-“People can use the Red Cross Flood app to create emergency plans so all household members know what to do if flooding threatens their home.
-In a flash flooding situation, the audible alerts in the app can truly save lives - even when users are away from a radio or TV.”
+“Floods are the most common natural disaster in the United States, and people can use the Red Cross app to create emergency plans so all household members know what to do if flooding threatens,” said Peter M. Brown, Regional CEO.
+“The audible alerts in the app can save lives - even when users are away from a radio or TV.”

 Other features of the app include:

-“National Flood Safety Awareness Week is the perfect time to download the app and to start preparing,” added Aldrich.
-“Even though there is still snow on the ground, warmer weather and sunshine is right around the corner.
-The arrival of spring means rain and the inevitable flooding we see here every year.”
+“National Flood Safety Awareness Week is the perfect time to download the app and to start preparing,” added Brown.

 The app is the latest in the series of Red Cross emergency preparedness apps that put lifesaving information right in the hands of people whenever and wherever they need it.
-The expert advice in Red Cross apps, which also includes apps for First Aid, tornadoes, hurricanes, wildfires, earthquakes and other services, has been used to help save lives during disasters and medical emergencies.
-Red Cross apps have been downloaded on nearly 4 million mobile devices nationwide.
+The expert advice in Red Cross apps, which also includes apps for First Aid, tornadoes, hurricanes, wildfires, earthquakes and pet safety, has been used to help save lives during disasters and medical emergencies.
+Red Cross apps have been downloaded on nearly 4 million mobile devices.

 The Red Cross responds to nearly 70,000 disasters each year and helps people get ready to respond to emergencies by providing these preparedness apps for free.
 The Red Cross needs the help of the public to continue this lifesaving effort.
 People can make a donation to the Red Cross by going to redcross.org, texting REDCROSS to 90999 or by calling 1-800-REDCROSS.